General Material¶

 Introduction¶

-A time-domain magnetic general material is defined by its magnetic permeability \(\mu\), electric conductivity \(\sigma\), and remanent magnetic flux density \(\mathbf{B}_r\) material properties — with an additional flag to indicate if eddy currents are present.
+A time-domain magnetic general material is defined by its magnetic permeability \(\mu\), electric conductivity \(\sigma\), and remanent magnetic flux density \(\mathbf{B}_r\) — plus a flag indicating whether eddy currents are computed in this material.

 my_material = TimeDomainMagneticGeneralMaterial(